evanthebouncy/20Q-selfplay/README.md

 Original 1854 objects de-duplicated: bat(animal) and bat(sport tool) collapsed into 1 concept.

+The scoring of success / fail needs more work, as currently it'll count a query ""Is the object smaller than a breadbox?" as being successful in guessing the concept "bread".
+Conversely, if the guesser had used the word "bouguetteux" it would've been counted as incorrect, even though conceptually it is also "bread" except with some errors.

 ## Read the blog for full details:

 https://evanthebouncy.medium.com/llm-self-play-on-20-questions-dee7a8c63377